Rhode Island Foliage Driving Tour

 For those of you who have been with us from the Connecticut tour and are heading to Providence from the Quiet Corner, we suggest that you take Route 14 east from Sterling, Connecticut.
 When Route 14 merges with Route 102 North, continue on 102 to the towns along Highway 6.
 The area around Foster and Scituate, Rhode Island, is gentle, rural, and not at all touristy.
 Colorful forests, windy roads, and acres of beautifully crafted fieldstone walls dot a landscape that begs for autumn rambling.
 A nice detour: Follow Route 14 east where it splits off from Route 102; make a hard right at Crazy Corners, where you'll cross the Scituate Reservoir for splendid foliage reflected in water.
 (Return to Route 6 via Route 116.)

 Next on the tour is a visit to Roger Williams Park Zoo.
 Take Route 6 from North Scituate to Interstate 295; head south.
 Take exit 5, the very next exit, and turn left at the bottom of the ramp to continue east on Route 6 until you arrive at the junction with Route 10.
 Take Route 10 southbound.
 Just after passing I-95, Route 10 intersects with Highway 1, also known as Elmwood Avenue; from there, follow the signs.
 The park covers 435 acres and includes nine miles of twisting roads.
 It harbors a chain of 10 small lakes, a botanical garden, specimen trees, small rolling meadows, beautiful flower gardens, a replica of a Victorian carousel, and a large Japanese garden where about a third of Rhode Island's young women pose for wedding pictures.
-It would be easy to spend a couple of hours here, and the polar bears and penguins alone make the zoo well worth the visit.
+It would be easy to spend a couple of hours here, and the penguins alone make the zoo well worth the visit.

 Retrace your steps back to Interstate 95 north, and get off at exit 22A in Providence.
 Turn left onto Francis Street and take your first right, where you will discover Waterplace Park, four reclaimed acres on Cove Basin at the confluence of the Woonasquatucket and Moshassuck rivers.
 If you would like, you can come back here at night and enjoy WaterFire, unique performance art that features more than 100 bonfires set to music all along a one-mile stretch of water (call ahead to check the dates).
 Good lunch spots are easy to find.
 Only a short walk from Waterplace Park you can enjoy hearty sandwiches at Caffe Pazzo on Steeple Street (just off South Main).